DL7AD/pecanpico10/tracker/software/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Now chconf.h files have preprocessor checks around each definition, this allows to override settings from makefiles.
+- NEW: Added new functions to I/O queues: qSetLink()(backported to 18.2.2).
+- NEW: Added new functions to objects fifos: chFifoReturnObjectS()(backported to 18.2.2), chFifoSendObjectAheadI(), chFifoSendObjectAheadS() and chFifoSendObjectAhead()(backported to 18.2.2).
+- NEW: Added new functions to guarded pools: chGuardedPoolFreeS() and chGuardedPoolAddS().
+- NEW: Added initializer sections for flash0...flash7 memory areas in GCC Cortex-M linker scripts.
+- NEW: Added support for oversampling in STM32 ADCv3 driver.
-- NEW: Added support for STM32F413, added ability to handle the TIMPRE bit in the RCC_DKCFGR register.
+- NEW: Restructured the STM32F4xx HAL support, added support for STM32F413, added ability to handle the TIMPRE bit, separated the clock tree in two distinct implementation to reduce the proliferation of compiler time conditionals, added more checks to the input parameters.
 - NEW: Added optional support for character match callback in the UART high level driver.
 - NEW: Change, chMtxGetNextMutexS() renamed to chMtxGetNextMutexX().